 Cheam Lake Wetlands Regional Park

 A free interpretive program runs at the park mostly during the spring and summer for educational groups.
-The first part of the tour features a hike through a marsh, a view of a beaver pond and a talk about the park's marsh plants and wildlife.
-The second part of the program, pond dipping, is a hands-on activity where small nets are used to capture pond creatures such as dragonfly nymphs, frogs and water beetles.
-Information is shared about the individual creatures captured including their life history.
+The first part of the tour features a hike through a marsh, a view of a beaver pond and a talk about the park's plants and wildlife.
+The second part of the program, pond dipping, is a hands-on activity where small nets are used to catch pond creatures such as dragonfly nymphs, frogs and water beetles.